danielegrattarola/spektral/docs/templates/getting-started.md

 # Getting started

-Spektral is designed according to the Keras API principles, in order to make things extremely simple for beginners, while maintaining flexibility for experts and researchers.
+Spektral is designed according to the guiding principles of the Keras API to make things extremely simple for beginners while maintaining flexibility for experts and researchers.

-The most important features of Spektral are the `layers.convolutional` and `layers.pooling` modules, which offer a number of popular layers to start building graph neural networks (GNNs) right away.
+The most important modules of Spektral are `layers.convolutional` and `layers.pooling`, which offer a number of popular layers to start building graph neural networks (GNNs) right away.
 Because Spektral is designed as an extension of Keras, you can plug any Spektral layer into an existing Keras `Model` without modifications.

-A good starting point is the collection of examples which can be found [on Github](https://github.com/danielegrattarola/spektral/tree/master/examples), and it is also a good idea to read the section on [how to represent graphs](https://danielegrattarola.github.io/spektral/data/) before starting this tutorial.

 ## Node classification on citation networks

-In this example, we will build a simple [Graph Convolutional Network for semi-supervised node classification](https://arxiv.org/abs/1609.02907).
+In this example, we will build a simple [Graph Convolutional Network](https://arxiv.org/abs/1609.02907) for semi-supervised classification of nodes.

-This is a simple but challenging task that has caused GNN's recent rise to popularity, and consists in classifying documents in a **citation network**.
+This is a simple but challenging task that consists of classifying text documents in a **citation network**.
-In this network, each node represents a document, and node attributes are bag-of-words binary features.
+In this type of graph, each node represents a document and is associated to a binary bag-of-words attribute (1 if a given word appears in the text, 0 otherwise).
-A link between two nodes means that one of the two documents cites the other.
+If a document cites another, then there exist an undirected edge between the two corresponding nodes.
-Finally, each node has a class label.
+Finally, each node has a class label that we want to predict.

 This is a **transductive** learning setting, where we observe all of the nodes and edges at training time, but only a fraction of the labels.
 The goal is to learn to predict the missing labels.

-The `datasets.citation` module of Spektral allows you to download and load three popular citation datasets (Cora, Citeseer and Pubmed) in one line of code.
+The `datasets.citation` module of Spektral lets you to download and load three popular citation datasets (Cora, Citeseer and Pubmed) in one line of code.
 For instance, loading the Cora dataset is as simple as:

 ```python
 from spektral.datasets import citation